384606266/Translation-WXMiniprogram/nmt-react-v2/README.md

 ```
 #### Model download

-Currently we have two translation pretrained model of Polish and Romanian.
+Currently we have two translation pretrained model of Polish, Romanian, Czech, Greek.

-And we can download it from  [Jiaoda Yunpan](https://jbox.sjtu.edu.cn/l/61Jg6C) and put it in folder`./api/available_models`
+And we can download them from  [Jiaoda Yunpan](https://jbox.sjtu.edu.cn/l/X15KZg) and put it in folder`./api/available_models`

 ### Starting the Frontend